Community open week at Kew Gardens August 2021

 These formed part of a yarn installation at Kings College, London in October 2015

 People joined in the project by crocheting their own spirals and sending them to the college, and other craft activities including corn chromosomes, dna sweet spirals, and finger knit chromosomes.
+The event was to raise awareness of inherited genetic diseases usin art as a medium for education.

 Exhibition Preview : Friday 9 January 6 to 9pm